Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 <img src="images/Ava.svg" style="width:100px">

 Ava is 42 years old, she is from Australia.
 She was recruited from ALGOSUP to come in France to teach story telling to students.
+During her week in France, she lives in an hotel and walking to comes.

 It's her first time in France, she would like to visit some touristic places, eat french food, discover the french culture.
 Moreover, she likes sports and is a dog person and have a Dalmatian.
 She hates rainy day, Kpop.